IMF BLOG: Policymakers need steady hand as storm clouds gather over global economy

 Increasing price pressures remain the most immediate threat to current and future prosperity by squeezing real incomes and undermining macroeconomic stability.
 Central banks are now laser-focused on restoring price stability, and the pace of tightening has accelerated sharply.

 There are risks of both under- and over-tightening.
-Under-tightening would further entrench inflation, erode the credibility of central banks, and de-anchor inflation expectations.
+Under-tightening would further entrench inflation, erode the credibility of central banks and de-anchor inflation expectations.
 As history teaches us, this would only increase the eventual cost of bringing inflation under control.

 Over-tightening risks pushing the global economy into an unnecessarily severe recession.
 Financial markets may also struggle with overly rapid tightening.
-Yet, the costs of these policy mistakes are not symmetric.
+Yet the costs of these policy mistakes are not symmetric.
 The hard-won credibility of central banks could be undermined if they misjudge yet again the stubborn persistence of inflation.
 This would prove much more detrimental to future macroeconomic stability.
 Where necessary, financial policy should ensure that markets remain stable.
-However, central banks need to keep a steady hand with monetary policy firmly focused on taming inflation.
+However, central banks need to keep a steady hand, with monetary policy firmly focused on taming inflation.

 Formulating the appropriate fiscal response to the cost-of-living crisis has become a serious challenge.
 Let me mention a few key principles.

 First, fiscal policy should not work at cross-purpose with monetary authorities’ efforts to bring down inflation.
-Doing so will only prolong inflation and could cause serious financial instability, as recent events illustrated.
+Doing so will only prolong inflation and could cause serious financial instability, as recent events have illustrated.

-Second, the energy crisis, especially in Europe, is not a transitory shock.
+Secondly, the energy crisis, especially in Europe, is not a transitory shock.
 The geopolitical realignment of energy supplies in the wake of the war is broad and permanent.
 Winter 2022 will be challenging, but winter 2023 will likely be worse.
 Price signals will be essential to curb energy demand and stimulate supply.
-Price controls, untargeted subsidies, or export bans are fiscally costly and lead to excess demand, undersupply, misallocation, and rationing.
+Price controls, untargeted subsidies or export bans are fiscally costly and lead to excess demand, undersupply, misallocation and rationing.
 They rarely work.
 Fiscal policy should instead aim to protect the most vulnerable through targeted and temporary transfers.

-Third, fiscal policy can help economies adapt to a more volatile environment by investing in productive capacity: human capital, digitalization, green energy, and supply chain diversification.
+Third, fiscal policy can help economies adapt to a more volatile environment by investing in productive capacity: human capital, digitalisation, green energy and supply chain diversification.
 Expanding these can make economies more resilient to future crises.
 Unfortunately, these important principles are not always guiding policy right now.

 Effects of a strong dollar